junxit/us-congress-bills-110/metadata.md

 - 2008-09-24 — On passage Passed without objection. (text: CR H8718)
 - 2008-09-24 — Passed/agreed to in House: On passage Passed without objection.(text: CR H8718)
 - 2008-09-25 — Received in the Senate, read twice.
+- 2008-09-30 — Cleared for White House.
+- 2008-09-30 — Message on Senate action sent to the House.
+- 2008-09-30 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S10129-10130)
+- 2008-09-30 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S10129-10130)